-- 19.3.8.1 A batch processing record shall be kept for each batch processed.
-It shall be based on the relevant parts of the currently approved specifications on the record.
-The method of preparation of such records shall be designed to avoid errors.
-(Copying or validated computer programs are recommended.
-Transcribing from approved documents shall be avoided.) - 19.3.8.2 Before any processing begins a check shall be made that the equipment and work station are clear of previous products, documents, or materials not required for the planned process, and that the equipment is clean and suitable for use.
-This check shall be recorded. - 19.3.8.3 During processing, the following information shall be recorded at the time each action is taken, and after completion the record shall be dated and signed by the person responsible for the processing operations: - (a) the name of the product; - (b) the number of the batch being manufactured; - (c) dates and times of commencement, of significant intermediate stages, and of completion of production;

-- (d) the name of the person responsible for each stage of production; - (e) the initials of the operator(s) of different significant steps of production and, where appropriate, of the person(s) who checked each of these operations (e.g. weighing); - (f) the batch number and/or analytical control number and the quantity of each starting material actually weighed (including the batch number and amount of any recovered or reprocessed material added); - (g) any relevant processing operation or event and the major equipment used; - (h) The hold time permitted for intermediate and in process material; - (i) the in-process controls performed, the initials of the person(s) carrying them out, and the results obtained; - (j) the amount of product obtained at different and pertinent stages of manufacture (yield), together with comments or explanations for significant deviations from the expected yield; - (k) notes on special problems including details, with signed authorization for any deviation from the master formula.
+- 17.3.8.1.
+A batch processing record shall be kept for each batch processed.
+It shall be based on the relevant Parts of the currently approved specifications on the record.
+The method of preparation of such records shall be designed to avoid errors. (copying or validated computer programmes are recommended.
+Transcribing from approved documents shall be avoided.) - 17.3.8.2.
+Before any processing begins a check shall be made that the equipment and work station are clear of previous products, documents, or materials not required for the planned process, and that the equipment is clean and suitable for use.
+This check shall be recorded. - 17.3.8.3.
+During processing, the following information shall be recorded at the time each action is taken, and after completion of the record shall be dated and signed by the person responsible for the processing operations, namely:- - (a) the name of the product; - (b) the number of the batch being manufactured; - (c) dates and time of commencement of significant intermediate stages and of completion of production; - (d) the name of the person responsible for each stage of production; - (e) the initials of the operators of different significant steps of production and, where appropriate, of the persons who checked each of these operations (e.g., weighing); - (f) the batch number or analytical control number or both and the quantity of each starting material actually weighed (including the batch number and amount of any recovered or reprocessed material added); - (g) any relevant processing operation or event and the major equipment used; - (h) the hold time permitted for intermediate and in process material; - (i) the in-process controls performed, the initials of the persons carrying them out, and the results obtained; - (j) the amount of product obtained at different and pertinent stages of manufacture (yield), together with comments or explanations for significant deviations from the expected yield; and - (k) notes on special problems including details, with signed authorisation for any deviation from the master formula.

-19.3.9 Batch packaging records
+17.3.9.
+Batch packaging records-